rollchains/spawn/README.md

 git remote add origin https://github.com/{your_github_username}/rollchain.git git push -u origin master
 ```

-In this tutorial, we configured a new custom chain, launched a testnet for it, tested a simple token transfer, and then pushed the custom chain code to a new git repo.
+In this tutorial, we configured a new custom chain, launched a testnet for it, tested a simple token transfer, and confirmed it was successful.
 This tutorial demonstrates just how easy it is to create a brand new custom Cosmos-SDK blockchain from scratch, saving developers time.